danielkarnofel/RayTracer/README.md

 # RayTracer

-*Software-based ray tracer implemented in JavaScript*

-RayTracer is a software ray tracing renderer implemented from first principles using **JavaScript** and the HTML5 **Canvas** API.
+A software-based Cornell Box ray tracing renderer implemented using **JavaScript** and the HTML5 **Canvas** API.
 The project demonstrates the fundamentals of ray–scene intersection, shading, shadows, reflections, and geometric transformations without relying on external graphics libraries.

 The renderer operates entirely on the CPU and renders to a fixed-resolution image plane in the browser.
+The framerate is genuinely terrible, depending on the reflection depth, but at a low resolution it is capable of nearly-real-time animation of dynamic scenes.

 ---